turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/avax_c_chain_to_eth_address_transfer_tutorial.md

 AVAX_privatekey = wallet.privateKey;
 ```

 The web3 package is designed to interact with an Ethereum blockchain and Ethereum smart contracts.
 The web3 module is capable of acting upon the AVAX implementation of the EVM.
-So, when interacting with the C-chain, the web3 module is used.
-Here, web3.eth.getBalance fetches the AVAX balance.
-Additionally, when printing the balance of the C-chain into the terminal, you want to
+So, when interacting with the C chain, the web3 module is used.
+Here, web3.eth.getBalance fetches the AVAX balance. `result` in `web3.utils.fromWei` below is the balance of the account in the units of wei \(The minimum unit of Ether is called wei and 1 Ether is 10^18 wei\). `fromWei` is a method in web3.utils, converting a number from one unit to another.
+So, `web3.utils.fromWei(result, "ether")` in the code below converts the balance from wei to ether.
+Since we are viewing the AVAX token balance, we will print AVAX at the end.

 ```text
 async function main(){